-If you’re building a website you’ll probably want to use icons and might opt for using FontAwesome or something similar.
+If you’re building a WordPress site you’ll probably want to use icons and might opt for using FontAwesome or something similar.

-FontAwesome is great, and there are lots of other great free and paid icon libraries out there – but they also tend to increase the page load times of your website by calling extra resources.
+FontAwesome is great, and there are lots of other great free and paid icon libraries out there – but they also tend to increase the page load times of your WordPress site by calling extra resources.

 There is a lightweight alternative and that’s to use Unicode icons.
 The great news is that you don’t need to do anything to use Unicode icons, symbols, and characters.